-While largely known on the street as strawberry quick meth, limited reporting from other areas of the United States have indicated that there may be other ranges of flavors, which include: cola, orange, chocolate and root beer, to name a few.
+While largely known on the street as strawberry quick meth, limited reporting from other areas of the United States has indicated that there may be other ranges of flavors, which include: cola, orange, chocolate, and root beer, to name a few.
 There is also much controversy surrounding the distribution and reporting of this marketable methamphetamine as there has not yet been any solid evidence to support that it is being sold to children, particularly as drug dealers have (traditionally) sought clients who have a regular source of income [source].

 Pink Meth in the News

 In February of 2007, the Nevada Department of Public Safety issued a report advising that pink meth had been seized a month earlier in Carson City with the drug being described as ‘small, pink chunks’.
 Other reports describe a striking resemblance of the pink meth to that of rock candy or Pop Rocks.

 Later, in March of 2007, the National Drug Intelligence Center (NDIC) FPSs received reports from various providers throughout California indicating that some teenagers were abusing red, cherry-flavored methamphetamine, called go-fast.

 Pink Meth Targets Children, Teens, and Young Adults